katan42/netpractice/README.md

 | Effect on a LAN | extends it | separates it |
 | Unknown destination | floods every port | consults the routing table |

-In the diagrams this shows up plainly: everything hanging off a switch must share one subnet and one mask, while every interface on a router belongs to a *different* subnet.
+Hence, everything hanging off a switch must share one subnet and one mask, while every interface on a router belongs to a *different* subnet.

 ### 🔌 What an interface is